shaliulab/idtrackerai/docs/source/quickstart.rst

 This command will download a small example video and will execute idtracker.ai with default parameters.

-By default this command will download an example video in a subfolder called */data* in the same folder where idtracker.ai is installed.
+By default this command will use an example video that is a subfolder called `idtrackerai/data` in the same folder where idtracker.ai is installed.
-If you want t download the video and save the results of the tracking in a different folder you can run the command:
+If you want to download the video and save the results of the tracking in a different folder you can run the command:

 .. code-block:: bash